Loyalty Program: The Ultimate Guide to Increasing Loyalty & Sales in 2021

 Loyalty, in the context of a business, can take two forms.
 Customer loyalty and Brand Loyalty.
 While loyalty program can help you build both kinds of loyalties, it is important that you understand the difference between the two so that you can better focus your strategies.

 Customer loyalty is when you get a customer spending with you because of the incentives you provide to loyal customers whereas brand loyalty revolves around the perception a brand can create.
-Customers stick around because they like and respect the brand and not because of prices & rewards.
+Customers stick around because they like and respect the brand and not because of prices and rewards.

 Customer loyalty may be advantageous in the short term when you really want to get the sales numbers going.